synexTG/mediadiscordrichpresence/README.md

 > All implementations will show the remaining time of your current playback and also if your playback is paused or not.
 > The Logo of the show, movie or live tv channel will also be shown in your discord activity.

-The dev branch currently only supports movies and shows for Plex and Live TV for Emby.
+The dev branch currently only supports movies and shows for Plex and Emby.
+For Emby it also supports Live TV.
 More is coming soon and when all is included there will be a release (+ tutorial)

 Example Config:
 ```json